chrishayen/des/README.md

 # DES Encryption

-A pure Odin implementation of the Data Encryption Standard (DES) cipher, featuring both ECB and CBC modes with PKCS7 padding support.
+A pure Zig implementation of the Data Encryption Standard (DES) cipher, featuring both ECB and CBC modes with PKCS7 padding support.

 ## Features